plopjs/plop/README.md

 #### Modify (Action)
 The `modify` action is similar to `add`, but the main difference is that it will use a `pattern` property to find/replace text in the file specified by the `path` property.
 The `pattern` property should be a RegExp and capture groups can be used in the replacement template using $1, $2, etc. More details on modify can be found in the example folder.

+#### Custom (Action Function)
+The `Add` and `Modify` actions will take care of almost every case that plop is designed to handle.
+However, plop does offer custom actions for the node/js guru.
+A custom action is a function that is provided in the actions array.
+ - The custom action will be executed with the question responses as its only parameter.
+ - Plop will wait for the custom action to complete before executing the next action.
+ - A custom action can be syncronous or asyncronous (by returning a promise).
+ - A message can be returned from the function and will be reported in the status of the action.
+ - A custom action fails if the promise is rejected, or the function throws an Exception

+_See the example plopfile for a sample syncronous custom action._

-### Using a function
+### Using an Actions Function
-Alternatively, `actions` can be a function that takes responses `data` in parameter and should return an array of actions.
+Alternatively, `actions` can be a function that takes responses `data` as a parameter and should return an array of actions.

 This allows you to adapt actions to provided answers: